satyendra123/vcd_controller/README.md

-# vcd_controller
+File Name - entry2boom.py

-i have made a vcd controller which manage the boom open and close everything and count through the loop
+This file is used to read from a database table and control the boom barrier.
+If it finds Y in the table it triggers boom barrier open and then updates the DB table.